 Without more available resources to help desperate pet owners, given the current state of wage stagnation more and more animals will be suffering and dying, needlessly.

-Co-published with The Guardian.
+Co-published with The Guardian and The Bark.